RedBearLab/Blend/README.md

 Do not connect the Blend board to any USB port before the device driver is installed.
 To install, unzip the file, run the .exe and follow the instructions.
 After that, connect your Blend board to one of USB ports.

 For Mac OSX and Linux, no driver is required.

-For Linux (e.g. Ubuntu), ModemManager will try to use the Blend Micro as a modem and this causes the upload process fail using Arduino IDE.
-To allow Arduino IDE to upload correctly, you need to fix it by modify the UDEV rule, write a simple UDEV rule to ignore it from being handled by modem manager.

-In "/etc/udev/rules.d/77-mm-usb-device-blacklist.rules", simply add this single line:

-ATTR{idVendor}=="03eb",  ENV{ID_MM_DEVICE_IGNORE}="1"

 Troubleshooting